Piszmog/pet-spotlight/README.md

 Usage of pet-spotlight.exe:
   -d string
-        A comma separate list of availableDogs to extract -l string
+        A comma separate list of availableDogs to extract -f    Determines whether to list all of the dogs that need fosters -l string
-        Location to place data on the extracted dogs\
+        Location to place data on the extracted dogs
 ```

 Example of running